 The harvesting of timber has been used to mimic natural disturbances to change the size and age structure, plant species distribution, wildlife habitat, aesthetic appeal, and the future of the forest.
 It provides a tool for forest manipulation to allow research and education on forest change.
 The forest properties controlled by the Forestry and Natural Resources Department of Purdue University provide many of the conditions found throughout Indiana to provide an understanding of the sustainability of harvesting timber and its effects on forests over time.

 IMPORTANT information for those working in Tippecanoe County:

-If you are planning to do research or teaching on a Tippecanoe County Property, please fill out a Tippecanoe County Property Planning Report.
+If you are planning to do research or teaching on a Tippecanoe County Property, please fill out the FNR Property Use Request.

 Woodlands Management Committee

 - Douglass Jacobs, Professor

 - James McKenna, Associate Administrative/Professional